a-cisse/a-cisse/README.md

 <h1>Hi, I'm Alexandre! <a href="https://www.linkedin.com/in/alexandrecisse/">Mobile and Web Applications Developer</a></h1>

 <p>I’m passionate about building responsive and user-friendly web and mobile applications using modern technologies like React, React Native, TypeScript, and JavaScript.
-I also have experience with GraphQL and Backend-as-a-Service such as AWS Amplify or Firebase for developing scalable and secure backend solutions</p>
+My expertise also extends to the realms of Cybersecurity, DevSecOps, and Cloud Computing, where I prioritize the integration of robust security measures throughout the development lifecycle.
+I have experience implementing secure coding practices, conducting vulnerability assessments, and ensuring compliance with industry standards.
+Additionally, I leverage GraphQL and Backend-as-a-Service solutions like AWS Amplify or Firebase to create highly scalable and secure backend systems that seamlessly integrate with cloud platforms.
+My holistic approach to application development encompasses not only cutting-edge technology but also the critical aspects of cybersecurity, DevSecOps principles, and efficient cloud deployment strategies.</p>

 <h2>📱 Mobile Applications Projects:</h2>